Osteopathic medicine in the United States: State licensing of practice rights

 Years in which states passed laws granting DOs medical practice rights equal to MDs:

 In the United States, laws regulating physician licenses are governed by the states.
 Between 1896 and 1973, osteopathic physicians lobbied state legislatures to pass laws giving those with a DO degree the same legal privilege to practice medicine as those with an MD degree.
-In many states, the debate was long and protracted.
+In many states, the debate was protracted.
 Both the AOA and the AMA were heavily involved in influencing the legislative process.
-The first state to pass such a law was Vermont in 1896, the last was Mississippi in 1973.
+The first state to pass such a law was Vermont in 1896; the last was Mississippi in 1973.